dawnstar63/nagisaariza-website/language-en/achievements.md

 - Selected the audition to perform at Junior Bach Festival in 2022 & 2021
 - Performed in the Masterclass led by Dmitry Rochmanov in 2021
 - Performed in the Masterclass led by Antonio Pompa-Baldi in 2021
-- Passed the audition to perform at Junior Bach Festival in 2021
+- Selected the audition to perform at Junior Bach Festival in 2021
 - Winner of American Fine Arts Festival Summer Selection in 2021
 - 1st place Special Theme Award (Mozart) and Chinese Music Award in the USIMC in 2020.
 - 1st place Chinese Music Award in the US International Music Competition 2020,